iande/stomper/README.md

 * Lionel Cons -- Perl STOMP library -- lots of good suggestions and support while I revised Stomper to support STOMP 1.1
-* Brian McCallister and Johan Sørensen -- Original STOMP ruby gem -- introduced me to the STOMP spec and started my work on this gem
+* Brian McCallister and Johan Sørensen -- [Original STOMP ruby gem]{http://gitorious.org/stomp} --
+  introduced me to the STOMP spec and started my work on this gem
 * Hiram Chino and everyone on the stomp-spec mailing list for keeping the Stomp 1.1 spec moving